Business Retention and Expansion (BRE) Programs: Conducting Successful Business Retention and Expansion Visits

 Introduction

 In an effort to encourage the retention and expansion of existing businesses, many communities establish Business Retention and Expansion (BRE) programs.
 These programs are designed to demonstrate a community's appreciation for the businesses, and identify immediate needs, future plans, and opportunities for the community to deliver programs and services identified through a business survey process.
 BRE programs follow one of two approaches: (1) use volunteers or (2) use paid staff to oversee and implement the program.
 The common element of both approaches is the business visit.
 Business visits serve four general purposes: (1) introduce the BRE program staff, (2) provide information about available programs and services, (3) respond to specific requests, and (4) learn about business needs, plans, and attitudes of the community through a formal or informal survey.
 This publication describes the general guidelines for training teams to conduct successful business visits for both types of programs when the purpose of the visit is to conduct a formal survey.
-This publication is the fifth in a series of ten on establishing Business Retention and Expansion programs.
-The publications in this series can be found online at the EDIS website at http://edis.ifas.ufl.edu/TOPIC_SERIES_BRE .

 Identify the Purpose of the Visit

-Before embarking on a business visitation program it is necessary to determine the purpose of the visit, the method of collecting data, the number of firms to be visited and the time frame within which the visits will take place.
+Before embarking on a business visitation program it is necessary to determine the purpose of the visit, the method of collecting data, the number of firms to be visited, and the time frame within which the visits will take place.
 Each of these determinations will influence who will participate in the visit and the number of people involved in the visitation process.
 If the purpose of the visit is to inform the business of the existence of a local BRE program, then the visit is often done by a single individual (usually an employee of an economic development organization, the Chamber of Commerce, or local utility company).
 If the purpose is to provide information about a particular program or service (e.g., a new worker training program), then the visit may involve representatives of the BRE program and the service provider(s).
 If the purpose of the visit is to collect information about the business via a written survey instrument, then the general practice is to send a two-person team.

 Recruit Business Visitors